 It wasn't until I was 35 or so that I bought an early-model digital camera for another of my passions, the insides of old computers (if you are curious, visit the Red Hill Hardware Guide).
 At about the same time I started dreaming about ways to take pictures of wild birds and wild places and eventually bought a spotting scope and began digiscoping.

 That was a life-changing event.
 Before long I was travelling at every opportunity, and constantly looking for better ways to see, photograph, and understand this wonderful continent.
 The digiscoping rig is long gone, replaced by a series of digital SLR cameras and an ever-growing collection of lenses, but the constant travelling goes on.
 I no longer worry about photography interfering with life, although life interferes with photography more than I like.

 I still run Red Hill Technology in Ballarat, Victoria — we have been building and repairing computers for more than 20 years now — but over the last few years have been gradually spending more time doing web design work and photography.
 Neither one brings in enough income to support me, so I keep the shop open as well — but in any case, I doubt I'd stop building computers any time soon: it's a great job that I still enjoy.

 In between all that, I squeeze in as much volunteer work as I can with two wonderful, hard-working, practical environmental organisatons: the Regent Honeyeater Project, and the Ballarat Environment Network.
-I'm also a member of Birds Australia, the Bird Observers, and the Field Naturalists, but nowhere near as active as I want to be.
+I'm also a member of Birdlife Australia and the Field Naturalists, but nowhere near as active as I want to be.
 Life is too short!

 Tony Wilson (Tannin)